3 Tax Questions to Ask Before Changing Your Residency or Citizenship

 July 26, 2019 - Guide

-Lowering one’s tax liability is one reason why some individuals decide to acquire a second citizenship or invest in a residency program.
+Lowering one’s tax liability is one reason why some individuals decide to acquire a second citizenship by investment or invest in a residency program.
 However, even if managing your taxes isn’t your primary motivation, acquiring a second citizenship or changing your residency can have unexpected financial consequences.
 Here are 3 questions to ask before you make any crucial decisions:

 Will I pay tax on my global income as a citizen of a new country?